 To acknowledge use of this shared resource, please include the following in your publications: This research was partially supported by UNM Comprehensive Cancer Center Support Grant NCI P30CA118100 and made use of the Human Tissue Repository and Tissue Analysis Shared Resource, which receives additional support from The University of New Mexico School of Medicine Department of Pathology.

-A. This comprises cutting sections of frozen or paraffin-embedded formalin fixed tissues.
-B. The tissue can be stained with an H&E stain or remain unstained.
+Tissue processing and paraffin-embedding or snap freezing of tissue.
+The tissue can be stained with an H&E stain or remain unstained.

 The laboratory can stain tissue sections with standard antibodies using protocols already in place.
 Alternatively, the laboratory can work up antibodies using the VENTANA DISCOVERY platform that allows for multiple staining combinations to optimize staining results.